grmlin/gremlins/api.md

 A simple way to add jQuery event handler to the gremlins instance within it's context.

-The events object has to be of this format: `{'eventType selector':'method'}`, where the method may be a string referencing an instance method or a method
+The events object has to be of this format: `{'String "instanceMethod"':'String "eventType selector'}`, where the method has to reference an instance method of this class.

 #### Example
     var HelloWorld = gremlinjs.create("HelloWorld", {
         events: {
-            "click div.content h1": "handleClick"
+            "handleClick": "click div.content h1"
         }
         handleClick:function () {
             alert("ouch");